 Students may receive concurrent high school/college credit, which can be applied toward a Manhattan Area Technical College technical certificate/degree following the student's high school graduation.
 (Part-time enrollments will be considered if program space is available.)
-Through SB155 (K.S.A.
+Through the Excel in CTE Initiative (SB155) (K.S.A.
 72-4489), high school students receive a tuition waiver for technical tiered courses.
 See a counselor/advisor for more information.